KathiraveluLab/AWANTA/modules/emulator/README.md

 ## Trace Driven Simulation Results

 We utilize RIPE ATLAS trace results from the measurement module and integrate it with the SDN Framework.
+The SDN Framework dynamically switches the path based on these latency metrics, by utilizing open flow modification messages.